Tupi language: Verbs

-In Old Tupi, verb conjugation is done at the beginning of the word.
+Old Tupi verbs are divided in two classes.
+First class are conjugated, with person markers coming at the beginning of the word.
 In addition, verbs can represent a present, past, or future action because, unlike Portuguese, they do not express time.
 (The future, in particular, is done by adding the particle -ne to the end of the sentence, but this does not change the fact that the verb itself does not express time.)